luisloureiro-ist/VI-project/README.md

 This project can be access in the following url: https://impact-of-fires-in-portugal.azurewebsites.net/

+### Recommended screen resolution

+We guarantee that this visualization works fine on screens with resolution equal of greater than 1600 x 900 (16:9)

 ### Run local server

 - `npm start` to start a local python HTTP server listening on port 8000